Updated: Aug 26

 Talk about a business, or personal, challenge you’ve overcome recently – what was it, how did you get through it, what did you learn from it?

-Share a self-care/work-life balance tip with your audience – we all struggling to separate work and home life on occasion, how do you create boundaries within your business?
-Get your audience involved, asked them about there tips for balance.
+Share a self-care/work-life balance tip with your audience – we all struggle to separate work and home life on occasion, how do you create boundaries within your business?
+Get your audience involved, asked them about their tips for balance.